-ENGL 632 (3-3-0) Special Topics: A study of major tradition, period, author, or current issues in literature.
-This course will vary according to the expertise of the individual instructor and may be repeated for credit under different subtitles (e.g., Literature and Protest, and the Canon and Its Revision).
+ENGL 632 (3-3-0) Special Topics: A study of major tradition, period, or author; or of current issues in literature, rhetoric, or professional writing.
+This course will vary according to the issues in literature, rhetoric, or professional writing.
+This course will vary according to the expertise of the individual instructor and may be repeated for credit under different subtitles.